 Karly Rodriguez is a mental health counselor, meditation practitioner, medical advocate and anti-racist organizer.
 She was raised in Teaneck, New Jersey in a Latinx and Jewish family.
 She graduated with a Master’s of Arts in Counseling for Mental Health and Wellness from New York University.
 Most of her clinical experience has been in college mental health and she is currently teaching in the counseling program at NYU.
 Karly is also the co-founder of the Hydrocephalus Association's NYC Community Network.

-Maria D'Cruze is a Licensed Master Social Worker and holistic practitioner, and community organizer.
-She has experience providing individual and group counseling in the areas of gender-based violence, immigration, complex trauma, and racial identities.
-Maria is an Indigenous Focusing Oriented Therapist (IFOT) as well as incorporating land-based medicine, Reiki and Yoga teachings, and mindfulness into her practice.
-Maria is the co-owner of MariJon Co where she and her mother create wellness products guided by their ancestral knowledge.
-As a first generation immigrant from India, Maria strives to connect with land, and carve intentional wellness spaces for BIPOC.
+Maria D'Cruze is a Licensed Master Social Worker, holistic practitioner and community organizer.
+She has experience providing individual and group counseling to address issues relating to gender-based violence, immigration, complex trauma and racial identity.
+Maria is an Indigenous Focusing Oriented Therapist (IFOT) who incorporates land-based medicine, mindfulness and Reiki and Yoga teachings into her practice.
+Maria is also guided by the ancestral wisdom of plants as she works to create plant-based skin and body products.
+As a first generation immigrant from India, Maria strives to connect with the land and carve out intentional wellness spaces for BIPOC.

 WHY THE NAME "OUR KITCHEN TABLE"?